nlesc-sherlock/Sherlock/topics/data_tools_integration.md

 Fourth Step
 -----------

 Another goal of this team is to develop knowledge and techniques on assembling heterogeneous components into a large and effective system.
-For this task we will look at portable service frameworks (such as (Apache Thrift)[http://thrift.apache.org/]), interchange formats (such as (Protocol Buffers)[https://developers.google.com/protocol-buffers/?hl=en]), messaging systems (such as (ZeroMQ)[http://zeromq.org/]) applications containers (such as (Docker)[https://www.docker.com/whatisdocker], few (NLeSC examples)[https://hub.docker.com/u/nlesc/]), etc.
+For this task we will look at portable service frameworks (such as [Apache Thrift](http://thrift.apache.org/)), interchange formats (such as [Protocol Buffers](https://developers.google.com/protocol-buffers/?hl=en)), messaging systems (such as [ZeroMQ](http://zeromq.org/)) applications containers (such as [Docker](https://www.docker.com/whatisdocker), few [NLeSC examples](https://hub.docker.com/u/nlesc/)), etc.

 Fifth Step